brakmic/IHaveNoClue/README.md

 <img src="http://w70.imgup.net/external_t0dcd.png">

-To configure your own build/run Scripts go to Tools/External tools and add this:
+To configure your own build/run Scripts go to Tools/External tools and add following:

 <img src="http://o14.imgup.net/cargo_buil8014.png">

-for Cargo run just replace the "build" option with "run".
+For the second option **Cargo run** the settings are almost the same, just replace the "build" option with "run".

 **Screenshot**